Product Data Sheet

 1100 water-based concrete curing compound is formulated from hydrocarbon resins and may be used on interior, exterior, vertical, and horizontal concrete surfaces.
 Once applied, 1100 forms a premium-grade membrane that retains an optimum amount of water in freshly placed concrete for complete hydration of the cement.
 NOTE: After approximately four weeks, the membrane begins to chemically break down when exposed to UV rays.
 The membrane will eventually dissipate from the surface.
 This process is sped up by exposure to traffic and UV light, as well as weathering conditions.
 This product is formerly known as 1100-CLEAR.

-1100 has been used on both interior and exterior applications where paint, resilient tile, or resilient flooring may be applied later.
+1100 can be used on both interior and exterior applications.
+Paint, resilient tile, or resilient flooring may be applied on concrete cured with 1100, once the product has dissipated and has been properly removed.
 Because of the wide variety of coatings, paints, adhesives, and toppings available, contact the manufacturer of the flooring system or subsequent coating or topping for application approval over concrete cured with resin-based curing compounds.
 A small test application is always recommended.